roytang/blog/content/post/2008/12/colophon-2008.md

   3. Automatic extraction of twitter and delicious entries into the sidebar
   4. [Gravatar][18] support for comments

-All entries from the previous &#8220;roytang / weblog&#8221;, &#8220;Roy on Magic&#8221; and &#8220;Roy on Django&#8221; have been imported using a custom data conversion script, but nothing is perfect so some of the older posts may be badly formatted.
+All entries from the previous "roytang / weblog&#8221;, "Roy on Magic&#8221; and "Roy on Django&#8221; have been imported using a custom data conversion script, but nothing is perfect so some of the older posts may be badly formatted.
 (Comment on those posts!)

 **Hosting**: Provided by [Webfaction][19].